Dobiasd/EditGym/README.md

 FB-page einrichten, like button oben als link dahin
-Highscore: Histogram mit vertical line wo man steht best of today anzeigen web storage fuer sternchen hinter den exercises http://stackoverflow.com/questions/16427636/check-if-localstorage-is-available highscrore string: use xor encoding in elm, then port to js, then to server, then xor reverse. have everything twice in string an check this redundancy for equality.
+Highscore: Histogram mit vertical line wo man steht best of today anzeigen questions/16427636/check-if-localstorage-is-available highscrore string: use xor encoding in elm, then port to js, then to server, then xor reverse. have everything twice in string an check this redundancy for equality.

-when done, post here http://acrobolix.com/keyboarding-changed-my-life/ and here http://www.reddit.com/r/productivity/ and here http://www.reddit.com/r/webdev
+when done, post here:
+http://acrobolix.com/keyboarding-changed-my-life/ "Hi, I made a website for practicing to rearrange text with keyboard shortcuts. www.editgym.com" http://www.reddit.com/r/productivity/ "Become lightning fast at rearraning text with EditGym.com" http://www.reddit.com/r/webdev EditGym.com - A website for practicing to rearrange text with keyboard shortcuts (hobby project)

 optimize performance